 - List of Historical Record Collections – Can be filtered on location, date, and type of record and also indicates those collections where images are available on-line (images for all collections are available on microfiche at LDS Family History Centers)

 - Family History Books – Can often have full access to the book

-- Standard Placename Finder: A database, with GPS co-ordinates, which provides access to standardized information for the names of locations, plus synonyms.
+- Place Research Tool (old link, Standard Placename Finder, no longer supported): A database, with GPS co-ordinates, which provides access to standardized information for the names of locations, plus synonyms.
 Very helpful when a place name can't be found on, for example, Google Earth or Google Maps.

 - I.G.I.
 (International Genealogical Index), allowing searching to be on Community Indexed records (usually very reliable) and those that are Community Contributed (very variable accuracy)

 - FamilySearch Labs: Where new stuff is first shown.
 Has some great charts for displaying Ancestors and Descendants

 - Jurisdictions in England (1851): Unfortunately there aren't similar maps for Wales and Scotland

 - Create a Fan Chart: Beautiful free chart, downloaded as a PDF.
 Now accepts GEDcom files (which can be created from all family tree programs, as well as from trees on the Ancestry website), whereas previously you had to have all your ancestors on FamilySearch.org (I don't).
 They have my favorite fan chart available anywhere, which covers 9 generations.
 It's free to use, and you can create a (free) PDF of your chart.
 You can also produce a 9-generation pedigree chart.
 HIGHLY RECOMMENDED.
 I wasn't able to create a PDF when using Chrome as my browser, but had no problems using Internet Explorer.